 WHERE IT ALL STARTED

 EYT was founded in 1999 by Lynne Vaughan and Mike Cockburn as TIE, which stood for "Theatre In English / Theatre In Education".
 It initially had eight students, and classes took place in the Espace Théâtral Scarabaeus in Schaerbeek.
-Now, more than 20 years later, EYT has over 100 students spread over two teaching locations, and caters to hundreds of children and teenagers every year as Belgium's biggest LAMDA exam centre.
+Now, more than 20 years later, EYT has over 200 students spread over five teaching locations, and caters to hundreds of children and teenagers every year as Belgium's biggest LAMDA exam centre.

 WHY TAKE PART IN YOUTH THEATRE?

 Youth theatre gives you more than just performance skills.
 Anyone who has ever had to speak at a conference, address a crowded room of their coworkers, face an important job interview or even just learn to adapt to a new environment will attest to that!

 Taking part in youth theatre helps young people build their confidence, learn to express themselves, make new friends and come out of their shells!

 When EYT arrived in Brussels back in 1999, there was no such thing as English-speaking youth theatre in Belgium.
 Young people's only options were to join French- or Dutch-language youth theatre groups or audition for the few parts available to them in the English amateur-dramatics groups.
 For more than 20 years, EYT has made youth theatre available all over Belgium, and influenced a radical change in Brussels' English theatre landscape.

 EYT is a member of the National Association of Youth Theatres, and is the first and only youth theatre in Brussels to be recognised by the international association.
 EYT is also the only youth theatre group to be regularly invited to take part in FEATS, a Europe-wide amateur theatre festival, and has won several awards at the competition while competing with adult groups.